- Movie Reviews

 No gambling content found in the levels played

-This privacy check of Zoombinis was completed by AppCensus on 10 June 2021.
+This privacy check of Zoombinis was received from AppCensus on 2 June 2021.

 This review of Zoombinis was completed by the Australian Council on Children and the Media (ACCM) on 30 March 2016.

 This section contains details about the app provided by an ACCM Reviewer.